tarantool/doc/sphinx/dev_guide/box_protocol.rst

     +================+================+=====================+
                               MP_MAP

-They only differ in the allowed set of keys and values, the key defines the type of value that follows.
-If a body has no keys, entire msgpack map for the body may be missing.
-Such is the case, for example, in <ping> request. ``schema_id`` may be absent in request's header, that means that there'll be no version checking, but it must be present in the response.
-If ``schema_id`` is sent in the header, then it'll be checked.
+They only differ in the allowed set of keys and values.
+The key defines the type of value that follows.
+If a body has no keys, the entire msgpack map for the body may be missing.
+Such is the case, for example, for a <ping> request. ``schema_id`` may be absent in the request's header, meaning that there will be no version checking, but it must be present in the response.
+If ``schema_id`` is sent in the header, then it will be checked.

 .. _box_protocol-authentication: